This post may contain affiliate links. Please see disclosure policy here.

 Frequently Asked Questions

-What is the difference between an ice cream soda and ice cream floats?
+What is the difference between an ice cream soda and a float?

 Be sure and follow me over on You Tube for weekly cooking demos.